Search This Blog

 "Sarcasm is not app-"

-"No, no. I mean, in our world it would be usual to say 'I hope we get a chance of telling him about it.'
+"No, no. I mean, in our world it would be unusual to say 'I hope we get a chance of telling him about it.'
 It's too pessiminstic.
 You're not ever supposed to assume someone is going to die in such a way.
 But you can say that about places.
 'I hope we get a chance to see... go to... climb...'
 These things we can hope."

 "Why is this allowed?"